- The Law on Cookies

 … because they provide website owners with user statistics that allow them to optimise the functionality of their website.
 They allow the website to recall the preferences users have selected, and allow advertisers to understand their markets, and to direct their messages at targeted audiences.
 All in all, cookies aim to make your internet browsing more convenient and personal.

-cookies may also be used to collect personal information about you in efforts that attempt to manipulate your social, economic or political behaviour.
-At first sight, the information that is collected by cookies seems harmless, because it is on its own unable to identify individual people.
+cookies may also be used to collect personal information as defined by POPIA.
+The information that is collected by cookies may seem harmless, because it is on its own unable to identify individual people.
 But when linked to other personal identifiers, the information generated by cookies may actually make personal identification of individual people possible.
-This is known as “profiling” – tracking users across websites and devices by means of cookies, collecting all possible information and aggregating all this information into individual or categorised user profiles.

 Additionally, website owners must provide information about the data each cookie tracks and its purpose, allow users to access the website even if they refuse to consent to the use of certain cookies, and make it possible to withdraw consent at any time during the website usage.